facebookresearch/mmf/projects/lorra/README.md

 # LoRRA

 This repository contains the code for LoRRA model.
-Please cite the following paper if you are using LoRRA model from pythia:
+Please cite the following paper if you are using LoRRA model from mmf:

 * Singh, A., Natarajan, V., Shah, M., Jiang, Y., Chen, X., Batra, D., ... & Rohrbach, M. (2019). *Towards vqa models that can read*.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 8317-8326). ([arXiV](https://arxiv.org/abs/1904.08920))
 ```